vinceumo/todo/tutorial.md

 <button class="is-add" v-on:click="openSidebar('createNewList')">Create a new list</button>
 ```

-And ta-dah we are now rendering the create a new list form.
-As you may have already guessed we are going to reuse our method with the **Edit list** button.
+And ta-dah we are now rendering the **create a new list form**.
+As you may have already guessed we will reuse our method with the **Edit list** button.

 ```html
 <button class="is-primary" v-on:click="openSidebar('editList')">Edit list</button>